Can I See Northern Lights in Iceland Tonight?

 Check aurora activity for Iceland tonight with real-time forecast and sightings on Hello Aurora

-Download the Hello Aurora app on your iPhone or Android devices to get live aurora forecasts and real-time sightings from other users across Iceland.
+Download the Hello Aurora app on your iPhone or Android phones and get live aurora forecasts and real-time sightings from other users across Iceland.

-‼️Don’t rely only on the KP index, it’s a global estimate and not accurate for your location.
-Iceland is already in the aurora zone, you don't need high KP to see the aurora in Iceland.
+‼️Don’t rely only on the KP index, it’s a global estimate and is not accurate for your location.
+Iceland is already in the aurora zone, you don't need high KP to see the aurora in Iceland and high KP does not guarantee bright lights neither.

-Instead, monitor the real-time forecast such as aurora strength, Bz value and Bt value (which shows how favorable the magnetic field is).
+Instead, check the real-time forecast such as aurora strength, Bz value and Bt value (which shows how favorable the magnetic field is).

 The Hello Aurora app explains these metrics clearly, so it’s easy to understand even for beginners.